 Our testers check how well the dishwashers tackle a full load of dirty dishes by measuring out and placing equal amounts of steam-baked oats, egg yolk, spinach, baby cereal, butter, tomato juice and tea on our standardised set of crockery.
 They also put egg yolk onto cutlery.
 Each of these 'soils' tests different aspects of the dishwasher's performance.

 It's all then left to dry for 15-18 hours before being loaded into the dishwashers, washed (using the sensor wash if the dishwasher has one, or a normal cycle if it doesn't) and dried.
-The testers use a standard detergent powder, specified in the Australian Standard.
+The testers use the dishwasher detergent specified in the Australian Standard, which is actually does a bad job as a detergent (we're testing the machines, not the detergent), but it's very consistent.
 Each dishwasher is tested at least twice and the scores are averaged.
-Testers also measure the amount of water and energy used in a cycle.
+Testers also measure the energy and volume of water used in a cycle.

 Test program selection

 If a dishwasher has an auto program, we select it over the normal program.
 We do this because an auto or sensing program should be designed to give optimum results for every wash.
-You're probably also paying extra money for this feature, as the base model won't normally have it.
+You're probably also paying extra money for this feature, so entry level models won't necessarily have it.
 If there isn't an auto program, we test on the normal program, as this is what our members tell us they use the most.
 (For more about program options and features, see our dishwasher buying guide.)

 Why do CHOICE results often differ to those on energy and water labels?

 For the mandatory energy and water labels (the star rating stickers on the machines), the test can be done on any program nominated by the manufacturer as long as it's stated in the product literature that it's designed to wash a normally soiled load at rated capacity.
-The test is also based on the Australian Standard load (not the IEC load), which we've found is not particularly relevant.
+We've found the program manufacturers use for registration testing often isn't the same program you'll be using in your own kitchen, The registration test is also conducted using the Australian Standard load (not the IEC load), which we've found is not particularly relevant.

 We test based on how our members use their dishwashers at home (the normal or auto program), to get real-world results.